markabrahams/node-net-snmp/README.md

 - autoCreateScalar
-  - Issued when a scalar has `maxAccess` set to "read-create" and the scalar does not exist when it is read
+  - Issued when a scalar has `maxAccess` set to "read-create" and the scalar does not exist when it is read or set
   - members:
     - eventType ("autoCreateScalar")
     - oid